Deep Learning vs. Machine Learning

 Machine Learning Engineers implement the data scientists’ models and integrate them into the complex data and technological ecosystems of the firm.
 They are also at the helm for the implementation/programming of automated controls or robots that take actions based on incoming data.
 This is critical work — the massive volume of data and computer processing power requires a high level of expertise and efficiency to be both cost- and resource-effective.

 Computer Vision Specialist

-Computer Vision Specialists help computers make sense of 2D or 3D images and are critical to many practical applications of deep learning, such as the augmented and virtual reality spaces.
+Computer Vision Specialists help computers make sense of 2D or 3D images.
+They are critical to many practical applications of deep learning, such as augmented and virtual reality spaces.
 This is just an example of a specific career that exists within the machine learning ecosystem; every industry will have its own specialists to help unite the powers of artificial intelligence with industry goals and technologies.

 If you’re curious about pursuing a data science career, our data science course covers entire modules devoted to machine learning, deep learning, and natural language processing.
 We offer this course both in person and as an online course.